Add pops of colors to a gray day

 Example how to color block

-Here I paired my cobalt blue sheath with my green cashmere turtleneck sweater and fuchsia bag that my husband gave me on our wedding anniversary this summer.
+Here I paired my purple sheath for a rainy day with my green cashmere turtleneck sweater and fuchsia bag that my husband gave me on our wedding anniversary this summer.
 This color combination works because green and blue are neighbored colors and fuchsia is on the opposite side of the color wheel.
 To ground the colors, I chose gray tights as it is more unexpected than the standard black.
 The gray Vince Camuto suede knee-high boots lengthen the legs.
 Since they are slouchy, they give the outfit a little casual twist.

 Don’t forget to consider your outfit when wearing outerwear